chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Fast Inference for Augmented Large Language Models](https://arxiv.org/abs/2410.18248): seems a subclass of multi-agent
 - [ ] [Towards End-to-End Optimization of LLM-based Applications with Ayo](https://dl.acm.org/doi/abs/10.1145/3676641.3716278):  utilizes task primitives as the basic units and represents each query's workflow as a primitive-level dataflow graph, enables optimizations in parallelization, pipelining across primitives of different modules, and enhances scheduling to improve application-level performance
 - [ ] [Improving the End-to-End Efficiency of Offline Inference for Multi-LLM Applications Based on Sampling and Simulation](https://arxiv.org/abs/2503.16893): multi-LLM's end-to-end running
+- [ ] [Tempo: Application-aware LLM Serving with Mixed SLO Requirements](https://arxiv.org/abs/2504.20068): Meet SLO requirements for all services in the system and accelerate the overall process, can be used in multi-agent application

 ### Fault Tolerance